Buying and Selling FAQs in West Virginia

 Yes― for your own good.

-Download, print, and complete a Sold Vehicle or Watercraft Notice and take it to your DMV Regional Office 60 days after you sell the vehicle.
+Download, print, and complete a Sold Vehicle or Watercraft Notice (Form DMV-1-S) and take it to your Division of Motor Vehicles Regional Office after you sell the vehicle.
 This ensures the new owners can't drive the vehicle until they've registered it in their own names, and that the DMV knows you're no longer legally responsible for the vehicle.

 What does it mean to purchase a car "as is"?